-Armenia is a democratic country which manifests the above mentioned state and local self-government properties.
+Armenia is a democratic country which manifests the above-mentioned state and local self-government properties.
 The basis of the formation of LSGB (local self-government body) is the Constitution admitted by the referendum in 1995.
-After it in 1996 the law “On local self-government” finally ratified local self-government institution in the Republic of Armenia.
+Afterwards, already in 1996, the law “On Local Self-Government” finally ratified the local self-government institution in the Republic of Armenia.

-The Constitution and the law in 1996 formed independent self-government community in the RA.
-However the law in 1996 has “subtle issues” related to the utter autonomy.
-It is mentioned in the principles of self-government, that the leader of the community has two directions of operational role: autonomous governing body and representative of authority.
-As a representative of state authority the leader depends on the central body, which provides centralization element within the local self-government system.
-As a result, this description has been removed from the text of the law in 2002 more closely complying to the European Convention.
-However, one more point which proves the centralization is the correlation between state and local self-government bodies, when the head of the community can be relieved in the presence of regional governor (mayor in Yerevan).
-In spite of this, the possibility of making an appeal in legal form exists as a counterbalance, which is also an element of central authority and correlates with united governmental system.
+The Constitution and the law of 1996 formed an independent self-government community in the RA.
+However, the law in 1996 has “subtle issues” related to the utter autonomy.
+It is mentioned in the principles of self-government that the leader of the community has two directions of operational roles: autonomous governing body and representative of authority.
+As a representative of state authority, the leader depends on the central body, which provides an element of centralization within the local self-government system.
+As a result, this description has been removed from the text of the law of 2002 more closely complying with the European Convention.
+However, one more point which proves the centralization is the correlation between state and local self-government bodies, when the head of the community can be dismissed based on the claim of the regional governor (mayor in Yerevan).
+In spite of this, the possibility of making an appeal in legal form exists as a counterbalance, which is also an element of central authority and correlates with the united governmental system.

-The next phase of development has a direct relation with the already mentioned “European charter of local self-government”.
-In 2002 confirming the European charter Armenia was committed to implement the provisions of the latter’s articles[ii].
+The next phase of development directly relates to the already mentioned “European charter of local self-government.”
+In 2002, confirming the European charter Armenia was committed to implement the provisions of the latter’s articles[ii].

 The content and the logic of the confirmed provisions are seen in the law of 2002 and in the Constitution.
-However, let’s stop to the provisions which the RA has not ratified.
-Particularly the 5th article of declaration provides the sovereignty of each community towards territorial changes, also with implementation of referendum if applicable.
-The implementation of the enhancement concept should be held with the participation of local bodies and population.
-As the RA has not ratified this point, the expediency of territorial changes is out of the jurisdiction of local self-government, which weakens the independence of the community and the integration of population in the solution of local problems.
+However, let us take a look at the provisions which the RA has not ratified.
+Particularly the 5th article of the declaration provides the sovereignty of each community towards territorial changes, also with the implementation of the referendum, if applicable.
+The implementation of the consolidation concept should be held with the participation of local bodies and population.
+As the RA has not ratified this point, the expediency of territorial changes is out of the jurisdiction of the local self-government, which weakens the independence of the community and the integration of population in the solution of local problems.

 A question may arise, whether local self-government bodies have enough knowledge for territorial changes and for making other kinds of decisions.
-The second point of the sixth article of the same declaration provides the LSGB’s personnel with the possibilities of improving the qualification, i.e. education, payment and promotion at work.
-Undoubtedly, these kinds of programs imply heavy expenses.
-In order to understand which resources to use for personnel reforms, it is necessary to review staff composition and number of employee, the effectiveness of the latter’s work, the possible ways of reduction.
-As a result it becomes clear how the qualification can be provided at the expense of inner resources.
-The above mentioned point also is not being ratified by the RA.
+The second point of the sixth article of the same declaration provides the LSGB’s personnel with the possibilities of improving the qualification, i.e., education, payment and promotion at work.
+Undoubtedly, such programs imply heavy expenses.
+In order to understand which resources to use for personnel reforms, it is necessary to review staff composition, the number of employees, the effectiveness of the latter’s work and the possible ways of reduction.
+As a result, it’ll become clear to which extent the qualification can be provided at the expense of inner resources.
+The above-mentioned point is also not ratified by the RA.

 Constitution of the Republic of Armenia and Community Consolidation Concept

-Recent constitutional reforms were one more step for the development of community’s economy.
-Especially the 182nd article of the Constitution is on “community residents can directly participate in community affairs by solving public issues which have community importance by means of local referendum”.
-The basis of this is as the principles of democracy, as well as the problem of increasing the effectiveness of the system of government.
+Recent constitutional reforms were one more step towards the development of the community’s economy.
+In particular, the 182nd article of the Constitution reads “community residents can directly participate in community affairs by solving public issues which have community importance by means of local referendum.”
+The basis of this are not only the principles of democracy, but also the problem of increasing the effectiveness of the governing system.

-With the new concept of consolidation (2011) by the government, the local self-government model finally has been ratified by the RA.
-It was directed to the fulfillment of the community economy, broadening of financial and resource base and using it more effectively through unifications.
-The following principles and indicators are the basis of enhancement- community distance from each other and from the nearby urban areas, the availability of transport infrastructures, their possibility, ethnic peculiarities of each community, the degree and history of cooperation between communities.
-As a result, the local self-government system as its core corresponds to a mixed-type model[iii], where communities have their authorizations and degree of independence, at the same time act inside the state system and are held accountable to the upper level.
+With the new concept of consolidation (2011) by the government, the local self-government model was finally ratified by the RA.
+It was aimed at sustaining the community economy, enlarging the financial and resource base through mergences and using it more effectively.
+The following principles and indicators stand on the basis of the enlargement – the distance of the communities from each other and from the nearby urban areas, the availability of transport infrastructures, their accessibility, ethnic peculiarities of each community, the degree and history of cooperation between communities.
+As a result, the local self-government system typically corresponds to a mixed-type model[iii], where communities have their authorizations and degree of independence, at the same time, they act inside the state system and are held accountable to the upper level.

-Despite the legal prerequisites, which raise the degree of independence of communities, the actual independence is very week.
-Problems arise not in the process of drafting laws, but in the stage of realization of aforementioned rights and commitment.
-In this case we face the fact where is no public awareness on the issues of community government.
-What refers to the implementation, there is also indifference of the residents on the above mentioned issues.
-We can assume that these factors are interconnected and influence each other- the more the resident is indifferent, the less is the awareness and vice versa.
-Besides, community governing bodies (head of the community or counselor) in some cases do not have corresponding knowledge and skills to effectively manage community economy, which becomes reason for additional barriers.
+Despite the legal prerequisites, which exist to raise the degree of independence of communities, the actual independence is very weak.
+Problems arise not in the process of drafting laws, but in the stage of the realization of the aforementioned rights and commitments.
+In this case, we face up to zero public awareness on the issues of community government.
+What refers to the involvement, the residents are indifferent toward the above-mentioned issues.
+We can assume that these factors are interconnected and influence each other: the more the resident is indifferent, the less the awareness is and vice versa.
+Besides, in some cases, community governing bodies (head of the community and counselor) do not have relevant knowledge and skills to effectively manage the community’s economy, which causes additional obstacles.

 - Income tax, land tax and property tax per capita

-In essence the last factor carries specifying function.
-Besides, there is a minimum subsidy limit, i.e. 3,5 million AMD, the low subsidy from which is provided just within that limits.
-Subsidy does not have target and is directed to the financing of shortage of community budget.
+In essence, the last factor carries a specification.
+Besides, there is a minimum subsidy threshold of 3.5 million AMD, below which the subsidy is provided in the amount of that threshold.
+The subsidy does not have a target field and is directed to the financing of the shortage of community budget.

-There is also possibility of providing subventions, which unlike subsidies have predetermined aim and cannot be used for other needs.
-The delegated authorizations have small specific weight from the financial point of view for the implementation of which the state has to finance the community.
+There is also a possibility of providing subventions, which, unlike subsidies, have a predetermined aim and cannot be used for other needs.
+From the financial point of view, the delegated authorizations are limited, for the implementation of which the state is obliged to finance the community.

-Besides local taxes and state grant, the budgeting law also envisages portion of some types of taxes to community budgets (income tax, profit tax), as well as determines local taxes.
-In the first case every year the amount of the portion is defined by the law on the state budget of the RA, which is almost zero per year.
-The reason is again the centralization of communities, especially in relation to the capital and other settlements.
-For example in case of local taxes, hotel tax does not have a clear legislative basis to serve as a source of considerable income.
-In addition to the latter, other local fees are determined such as payments for construction, reconstruction and demolition, fees for implementing commercial activities within the area of community, etc.
+Besides local taxes and state grant programs, the law on state budget also envisages portioning out some types of taxes and their attribution to community budgets (income tax, profit tax), as well as determining local taxes.
+In the first case, every year, the amount subject to portioning out is defined by the law on the state budget of the RA, which is almost zero per year.
+The reason is again the high centralization of communities, especially compared to the capital and other settlements.
+For example, in case of local taxes, hotel tax does not have a precise legislative basis to serve as a source of considerable income.
+In addition to the latter, other local fees are also determined by the law, such as payments for construction, reconstruction and demolition, fees for implementing commercial activities within the area of community, etc.

-So, summarizing two main aspects of communities’ activities i.e. legislative and financial, we come to the following conclusion: despite the fact, that at the community level there are favorable legislative conditions both for the residents of the community and for community leaders from the point of view of solving the local problems and satisfying the needs of residents, however we have great gaps in terms of their implementation.
-One can assume that one of the problems is insufficient decentralization from both the financial and administrative point of view.
+Thus, summarizing two main aspects of communities’ activities, i.e., legislative and financial, we come to the following conclusion: despite the fact that at the community level, there are favorable legislative conditions both for the residents of the community and for community leaders from the point of view of solving local problems and satisfying the needs of the residents, we have great gaps in terms of their application.
+One can assume that one of the problems is the insufficient decentralization both from the financial and administrative points of view.

-The discovery of potential of financial independence in communities can be considered a possible way for raising the degree of decentralization.
-The main emphasis must be on increasing its own income through the efficient use of property and land base.
-Besides, it is necessary to make some changes in the tax policy, in particular in case of commercial companies, supporting not only the legal registration of the subject out of Yerevan, but also the implementation of its main activities in the regions.
+The discovery of the potential of financial independence in communities can be considered a possible way for raising the degree of decentralization.
+The main emphasis must be put on increasing each separate community’s income through the efficient use of property and land.
+Besides, it is necessary to make some changes in the tax policy, particularly in case of commercial companies, and to support not only the legal registration of the subject out of Yerevan, but also the implementation of its main activities in the regions.

 Positive and Negative Sides of Decentralization

-Summarizing the current situation we come to the following conclusion that each community is independent in making administrative decisions, but financial support is left to the central authority.
-Besides, local authority bodies have low level of motivation and are not concerned to carry complete responsibility both in financial and administrative terms from the point of view of solving their own problems.
+Summarizing the current situation, we come to the following conclusion: each community is independent in making administrative decisions, but financial support is left to the central authority.
+Besides, local authorities have a low level of motivation and are not interested in carrying full responsibility in solving their own problems both in financial and administrative terms.

-In order to understand the possible ways of development, let’s try to compare it with local self-government policy held in other countries.
-The 2014 research, which was directed to introducing new LSGB models of European countries, showed the following results.
+In order to understand the development prospects, let us compare the Armenian model with the local self-government policies of other countries.
+The 2014 research aimed at introducing new LSGB models of the European countries showed the following results.